mlafeldt/chef-runner/README.md

 In a multi-machine environment, you need to specify what Vagrant machine you want to use.
 There are two ways to do this.

-1) Use the `-M` option (or `--machine`) to set the name of the Vagrant machine.
+1) Use the `-M` option to set the name of the Vagrant machine.
 The machine name is the name you have defined in your `Vagrantfile`.
 To get a list of all machine names, run `vagrant status`.

 Example:

     $ chef-runner -M db

-2) Use the `-H` option (or `--host`) to set a hostname that was configured for direct SSH access to the Vagrant machine.
+2) Use the `-H` option to set a hostname that was configured for direct SSH access to the Vagrant machine.
 This requires that your machine has a static IP address and that your `~/.ssh/config` file has a configuration section for that hostname (`vagrant ssh-config` can help you here).
 While this option needs more setup work, SSH access is a bit faster compared to `-M`.

 Example: